CSSAuditors/audit/site/reports/css-frameworks-part-1-2022-02.md

 Using these tools, I extracted and analyzed CSS sizes and found some interesting things.

-<small>⚠️ Any errors in the report that might be caused by invalid software are not deliberate and should be considered as such.</small>
+<small>⚠️ Any errors in the report that might be caused by invalid software are not deliberate and should be considered involuntary.</small>

 ## The Report